quantstamp/CarryToken_Review/README.md

 Mythril tool has not detected any vulnerabilities of kinds Integer underflow, Unprotected functions, Missing check on `call` return value, Re-entrancy, Multiple sends in a single transaction, External call to untrusted contract, `delegatecall` or `callcode` to untrusted contract, Timestamp dependence, Use of `tx.origin`, Predictable RNG, Transaction order dependence, Use `require()` instead of `assert()`, Use of deprecated functions, Detect tautologies.

-Both Mythril and Oyente have shown an `Integer Overflow` warning at the method `SafeMath.add`, however, we believe this is a false-positive.
+Both Mythril and Oyente have shown an `Integer Overflow` warning at the method `SafeMath.add`; however, we believe this is a false-positive.
 The method is designed to handle integer overflows, and the statement `c = a + b` is followed by the assertion `assert(c >= a);` which causes the method to throw in case of an overflow.
 The assertion was also flagged by Mythril as `reachable exception`, which is expected and does not raise any concerns.

 Oyente has shown a warning of a possible transaction-ordering dependency at `_wallet.transfer(depositedWeiAmount)` of the `_transferRefund` method of the contract `GradualDeliveryCrowdsale`.
-This proved not to be the case, as both flows reported by the tool are the same.
+This proved to be a false-positive, as both flows reported by the tool are the same.
 This warning can be safely ignored.

 Oyente has also shown a warning of a possible integer underflow at the line `string public symbol = "CRE"`; however, we believe this is a bug of Oyente: the line does not contain any integer operations.